abhiatgith/Projects/Webscrapperprj/Read_Me.txt

 'Job Description'
 'Job Skills Required'

-4) Now, find the tag with the class on the above URL which has the link for the 'next' page and again call the'get_jobs' function and pass the 'next' page URL/link that you got now to scrap all the jobs from this page.
+4) Now, find the html tag with the class on the above URL which has the link for the 'next' page and again call the'get_jobs' function and pass the 'next' page URL/link that you got now to scrap all the jobs from this page.
 Continue this process for the first 10 pages and then break the loop.

 5) For each item in 'lstJobs' list, create a JSON format object by calling the 'json_default_format' fucntion and store the result in a dictionary.